toburger/it.bz.noi.community-api/README.md

 This API uses the OData standard: https://docs.microsoft.com/en-us/odata/

-A temporary test installation can be found here --> https://dwk7r85c2k.execute-api.eu-central-1.amazonaws.com/Prod/
+A test installation can be found here --> https://api.community.noi.testingmachine.eu/

 ## Table of contents